DickTracyII/powershell-intune-samples/Readme.md

 The scripts are licensed "as-is." under the MIT License.

 #### Disclaimer
 Some script samples retrieve information from your Intune tenant, and others create, delete or update data in your Intune tenant.
 Understand the impact of each sample script prior to running it; samples should be run using a non-production or "test" tenant account.

 ## Using the Intune Graph API
 The Intune Graph API enables access to Intune information programmatically for your tenant, and the API performs the same Intune operations as those available through the Azure Portal.

 Intune provides data into the Microsoft Graph in the same way as other cloud services do, with rich entity information and relationship navigation.
 Use Microsoft Graph to combine information from other services and Intune to build rich cross-service applications for IT professionals or end users.

 ## Prerequisites
 Use of these Microsoft Graph API Intune PowerShell samples requires the following:
-* Install the AzureAD PowerShell module by running 'Install-Module AzureAD' or 'Install-Module AzureADPreview' from an elevated PowerShell prompt
+* **Install the Microsoft.Graph.Authentication PowerShell module** by running `Install-Module Microsoft.Graph.Authentication` from an elevated PowerShell prompt
+* **Legacy Support**: AzureAD PowerShell module support is deprecated (Install-Module AzureAD or AzureADPreview)
-* An Intune tenant which supports the Azure Portal with a production or trial license (https://docs.microsoft.com/en-us/intune-azure/introduction/what-is-microsoft-intune)
+* An Intune tenant which supports the Azure Portal with a production or trial license (https://learn.microsoft.com/en-us/intune/intune-service/fundamentals/what-is-intune)
 * Using the Microsoft Graph APIs to configure Intune controls and policies requires an Intune license.
 * An account with permissions to administer the Intune Service
-* PowerShell v5.0 on Windows 10 x64 (PowerShell v4.0 is a minimum requirement for the scripts to function correctly)
+* PowerShell v5.0 or 7.x on Windows 11 x64 supported
-* Note: For PowerShell 4.0 you will require the [PowershellGet Module for PS 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=51451) to enable the usage of the Install-Module functionality
 * First time usage of these scripts requires a Global Administrator of the Tenant to accept the permissions of the application

 ## Getting Started